bertigert/DeezerDeduplicator/README.md

 ```

 #### Examples:
-`python main.py -pids=ALL -db=3 -ll=INFO -os`
+`python main.py -pids=ALL -db=3 -ll DEBUG -os`
-Checks for duplicate songs by ISRC and by name in every playlist.
+Checks for duplicate songs by ISRC and by name in every playlist and shows you without deleting the songs from the playlist.
+(Recommended before removing them)

+`python main.py -pids=ALL -db=3 -e`
+Checks for duplicate songs by ISRC and by name in every playlist and actually deletes them.